By Tim Lambert

 The surface of Venus is shrouded by clouds.
-People thought they were made of water vapor but they are actually sulfuric acid.
+People thought they were made of water vapor but they are sulfuric acid.
 In the past, the surface of Venus was a mystery.
-Some people imagined that though it would obviously be hotter than Earth it supported life and humans could live there.
+Some people imagined that though it would be hotter than Earth it supported life and humans could live there.

 The first story about Venus was an anonymous work called The Great Romance published in 1881.
 It was followed in 1895 by a book called Journey to Venus by Gustavus Pope.
 Edgar Rice Burroughs wrote a series of adventure stories set on Venus.

 In 1942 C S Lewis wrote a novel called Voyage to Venus.
 A man named Ransom is transported to Venus.
 He finds that most of the surface of Venus is covered in water and only small parts are dry land.
 The inhabitants are humanoids with green skin.
 In 1950 Ray Bradbury wrote a story called The Long Rain in which astronauts land on Venus and find it never stops raining.

 Unfortunately, when automatic probes were sent to Venus in the late 20th century they destroyed the fantasy of an Earth-like planet.
 The first probe to reach Venus was Mariner 2, which was launched by the Americans in August 1962.
 In December 1962 it flew within 22,000 miles of Venus.